mnrafg/dbseeder/IDEA.md

-Read the database schema and create a very convenient and easy to use (UI) to feed the database with data.
+Read the database schema and create a very convenient and easy to use (GUI) to feed the database with data.